 Classes are interactive and fun, yet based on sound educational research.
 Learning is through songs, stories, games, drama and play.
 Children have so much fun they don’t realise they are learning!

 We speak 100% in the foreign language but our skills and expertise ensure everyone understands.

 Research suggests that children who know two languages can gain an academic and social advantage over those who speak only one.
 Children have an amazing ability to learn a language and this happens best when it is interactive, engaging and child-centered.

-“A Sounds Right Phonics Class is high energy and at its heart offers a fun and educational class for pre-schoolers.
+“A Phonics with Reg Class is high energy and at its heart offers a fun and educational class for pre-schoolers.
 Parents comment that one of the greatest things about the class is that children learn without realising it!

-A Sounds Right Phonics Class is made up of four elements.
+A Phonics with Reg Class is made up of four elements.
 Each element has educational value for your child.

 We then play a game associated with the sound.
 This is both fun and teaches skills such as turning taking and independence but helps each child to engage with and remember each sound.

 Each lesson includes activities to improve gross motor skills.
 Children need control over their gross motor skills in order to write.
 Research suggests that good gross motor skills benefits developing good handwriting skills, scissor control, learning to read as well as listening to the teacher and following instructions.
 Gross motor skills in a Phonics with Reg Class is carried out via high energy action song and using resources such as pom-poms and dance rings.